williamsffc/Day-Planner/README.md

-# README - Day-Planner
+# README - School Day Planner

 **Version 1.0.0**

-Timed code quiz with multiple-choice questions.
+School Day Planner customized for school.

 ----

-This project has being created with the intention to be used at schools for timed quizzes.
-Student will be giving a time frame to answer all questions.
+This project has been created with the intent to make student an easier and more dynamic day planner.

+### Instructions

+- Student will write the tasks for the day between 9 AM to 5 PM.
+- When student click the saved button, the task will be saved to local storage.
+- when student accomplished the task will delete the task and push saved.
+- The task will disappear from the planner.

 ---